-To address public health nuisance issues for residents of St. Lawrence County in conjunction with local Health Officers and local Code Enforcement Officers.
-To provide technical assistance to residents of St. Lawrence County in regard to their private water supply and sewage disposal system.
+Our partial service sanitarian program addresses public health nuisance issues for residents of St. Lawrence County in conjunction with local Health Officers and local Code Enforcement Officers.
+The program provides education, technical assistance, and/or limited testing to residents of St. Lawrence County in regard to their private water supply and sewage disposal system.

 - Nuisance Complaints

 Conducts investigations of public health nuisance complaints and submit written reports to Health Officers and Code Enforcement Officers

 - Complaint Form *Please read all instructions before submitting your complaint form.
 Only complaints within St. Lawrence County and under public health jurisdiction will be addressed*

 - Private Water Supply

 Provides technical assistance and collects water samples upon request.
 [Fee charged for water testing]

 Provides technical assistance and conducts evaluations upon request.
 [Fee charged for evaluations]